aaronwubshet/kai_testing/TO-DO.md

 * figure out dual motion in open sim

-* figure out how to sync plotting of angles to open sim animation?
+MIGHT NOT BE POSSIBLE OUTSIDE OF OPEN SIM ITSELF* figure out how to sync plotting of angles to open sim animation?